chao1981/Beauty-Product-Recommendation-Engine/README.md

        		Based on text comparison, return a maximum of 3 products as recommendations.

        5) Put a sentiment Graph to show how well the product performs over time.

+       6) Make an app up and running on AWS

 UP AND RUNNING : Beauty3.ninja